Dyson Vacuum Review

 TEST #5 - DURABILITY

-The Kirby is made of a light weight metal and is one of the most durable vacuums made.
+The Kirby is made of a lightweight metal and is one of the most durable vacuums made.
 In fact, Kirby home care systems are rated #1 in reliability by a popular consumer products magazine.
-We have noticed an average life span of 25 years for the Kirby vacuum.
+We have seen an average life span of 25 years for the Kirby vacuum.

 The Dyson vacuum is made from a low-grade plastic.
 Just because a vacuum is made from plastic does not necessarily mean that it is not durable.
-A perfect example of this is the Aerus Vacuum (used to be Electrolux).
-When the Electrolux salesman was showing you the vacuum, they used to lay down the vacuum and jump on it with all their weight!
-Of course, they did not break.
-The Dyson is so new that we don't have a durability time to work with at this time.
+However, the Dyson is so new that we don't have a durability time frame to work with at this time.

-With this test, I tested the breaking point of both Kirby and Dyson heads.
-We have a Hydraulic Press with a stress gauge that tells you how much pressure something endures before it breaks.
+We also tested the breaking point of both Kirby and Dyson heads, but the results were inconclusive because our Hydraulic Press has a stress gauge that tells you how much pressure something endures before it breaks.
 The problem with it is that it only gauges it in 500 lb. increments.

-So, I performed the test on the Dyson first.
-When I was pumping down the press with the hand handle, there was hardly any resistance.
+So, we performed the test on the Dyson first.
+When we were pumping down the press with the hand handle, there was hardly any resistance.
 It was like a hot knife through butter.
 The plastic started bending and then it broke through.
-The problem (and the reason I don't like this test) was it did not even register on the gauge.
+The reason we don't like this test is it did not even register on the gauge.
 It could have broken at 100 lbs of pressure or 499 lbs of pressure.

-Then I performed the test on the Kirby.
-Again, its metal started bending without even registering on the gauge (I wish I had a more accurate gauge).
+Then we performed the test on the Kirby.
+Again, its metal started bending without even registering on the gauge (We wish we had a more accurate gauge).
 However, it then started registering and right before it broke it got to about 1000 lbs!

-Because of the gauge problem with the above test I am not going to count it in this contest to determine the winner.
+Because of the gauge problem with the above test We are not going to count it in this contest to determine the winner.

-Fact - When packing the Kirby Vacuum for shipping, we wrap it in a half an inch of bubble wrap with no breakage.
+- Interesting Fact #1 - When packing the Kirby Vacuum for shipping, we wrap it in a half an inch of bubble wrap with no breakage.

 So, we can determine our winner based upon our experience with shipping, Consumer Reports, and the Kirby's long life span.